A Feature Selection Method for Multivariate Performance Measures: Experiments

 \subsection{Feature Selection for Accuracy}

-Since \cite{Joachims05} has proven that $\textrm{SVM}_{multi}^{\Delta}$ with hamming loss, namely $\Delta_{Err}(\overline{y},\overline{y}') = 2 (b + c)$, is the same as SVM.
-In this subsection, we first evaluate the accuracy performances of $\textrm{FGM}_{multi}^{\Delta}$ for hamming loss function, namely $\textrm{FGM}_{multi}^{hamming}$ as well as other state-of-the-art feature selection methods.
-We compare these methods on two binary datasets, \emph{News20.binary} \footnote{www.csie.ntu.edu.tw/$~$cjlin/libsvmtools/datasets} and \emph{URL1} in Table \ref{tab:datasets}.
-These two datasets are used in \cite{Tan10}.
-We use the standard training and test sets to evaluate the prediction performance of feature selection methods in this experiment.
+Since \cite{Joachims05} has proven that $\textrm{SVM}_{multi}^{\Delta}$ with Hamming loss, namely $\Delta_{Err}(\overline{y},\overline{y}') = 2 (b + c)$, is the same as SVM.
+In this subsection, we evaluate the accuracy performances of $\textrm{FS}_{multi}^{\Delta}$ for Hamming loss function, namely $\textrm{FS}_{multi}^{hamming}$ as well as other state-of-the-art feature selection methods.
+We compare these methods on two binary datasets, \emph{News20.binary}~\footnote{http://www.csie.ntu.edu.tw/\~{}cjlin/libsvmtools/datasets} and \emph{URL1} in Table \ref{tab:datasets}.
+Both datasets are used in \cite{Tan10}, and they are already split into training and testing sets.

 We test FGM and SVM-RFE in the grid $C_{FGM} = [0.001, 0.01, 0.1, 1, 5, 10]$ and choose $C_{FGM}=5$ which gives good performance for both FGM and SVM-RFE.
 This is the same as \cite{Tan10}.
-For $\textrm{FGM}_{multi}^{hamming}$, we do the experiments by fixing $C_{FGM_{multi}} $ as $ 0.1 \times n$ for \emph{URL1} and $1.0 \times n$ for \emph{New20.binary}.
+For $\textrm{FS}_{multi}^{hamming}$, we do the experiments by fixing $C_{FGM_{multi}} $ as $ 0.1 \times n$ for \emph{URL1} and $1.0 \times n$ for \emph{New20.binary}.
 The setting for budget parameter $B = [2, 5, 10, 50, 100, 150, 200, 250]$ for \emph{News20.binary}, and $B=[2, 5, 10, 20, 30, 40, 50, 60]$ for \emph{URL1}.
 The elimination scheme of features for SVM-RFE method can be referred to \cite{Tan10}.
 For $l_1$-SVM, we report the results of different $C$ values so as to obtain different number of selected features.

-Figure \ref{fig:testing-accuracy-hamming} reports the testing accuracy on different datasets.
-The testing accuracy is comparable among different methods, but both $\textrm{FGM}_{multi}^{hamming}$ and FGM can obtain better prediction performances than SVM-RFE in a small number (less than 20) of selected features on both \emph{News20.binary} and \emph{URL1}.
-These results show that the proposed method with hamming loss can work well on feature selection tasks especially when choosing only a few features. $\textrm{FGM}_{multi}^{hamming}$ also performs better than $l_1$-SVM on \emph{News20.binary} in most range of selected features.
+Figure \ref{fig:testing-accuracy-hamming} reports testing accuracy on different datasets.
+The testing accuracy is comparable among different methods, but both $\textrm{FS}_{multi}^{hamming}$ and FGM can obtain better prediction performances than SVM-RFE in a small number (less than 20) of selected features on both \emph{News20.binary} and \emph{URL1}.
+These results show that the proposed method with Hamming loss can work well on feature selection tasks especially when choosing only a few features. $\textrm{FS}_{multi}^{hamming}$ also performs better than $l_1$-SVM on \emph{News20.binary} in most range of selected features.
 This is possibly because $l_1$ models are more sensitive to noisy or redundant features on \emph{News20.binary} dataset.